$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Introduction

+In summary, for close-range operations, aerial swarms require high-precision relative localization.
+At longer distances, however, this precision becomes less critical, with a greater emphasis on the global consistency of state estimation.
+Additionally, accurate ego-motion estimation is vital for stable flight in all tasks.

-In addition to the requirements given by the tasks, the CSLAM algorithms are also limited by the communication conditions.
-The common modes of mutual communication of robot swarm include centralized communication (for example, using a Wireless Local Area Networks) and communication using wireless ad hoc networks.
-The former is commonly found in laboratory environments.
-However, in real-world environments, robot swarm, especially aerial swarm with high mobility, need to work in a variety of complex environments where simple centralized communication is difficult to guarantee.
-A more practical approach is to use wireless ad hoc networks \cite{xu2022omni}, where neighboring robots form a mesh network, which communication ability is limited by occlusion, communication distance, interference, etc. These networks have better communication conditions when UAVs are close to each other, but have limited communication bandwidth and stability at longer distances.
+CSLAM algorithms are influenced not only by task-specific requirements but also by communication constraints.
+Common communication modes in robot swarms typically encompass centralized systems such as WLAN, mainly used in laboratory settings, and wireless ad hoc networks.
+The latter, a decentralized approach, is particularly suitable for complex real-world scenarios where setting up a router for centralized communication is not feasible.
+In the latter approach, typically seen in high-mobility aerial swarms \cite{xu2022omni}, robots form mesh networks with communication limited by factors like occlusion, distance, and interference.
+While these ad hoc networks provide effective communication at close ranges, they face challenges in bandwidth and stability over longer distances.

-Moreover, compuation architecture of CSLAM may be difference.
-Broadly speaking, there are two major architectures of SLAM technology for robot swarms, centralized and decentralized.
-Centralized CSLAM computes information on a ground-station server, which makes it dependent on a stable network connection, while decentralized CSLAM is suitable for a wider range of situations.
-A well-designed decentralized approach does not depend on a stable network homology.
-Compared to decentralized (but redundant) CSLAM approaches, e.g. \cite{xu2022omni}, distributed CSLAM has advantages of a reduced (but not costless) compuation overhead per aircraft, and better privacy performance: only partial information needs to be broadcast \cite{choudhary2017distributed}.
-The biggest advantage of distributed SLAM is that it opens up the possibility of scaling CSLAM to large-scale swarm.
+Moreover, the computational architecture of CSLAM may vary, primarily encompassing two major forms for robot swarms: centralized and decentralized.
+Centralized CSLAM processes information on a ground-station server, requiring stable network connectivity, while decentralized CSLAM \cite{lajoie2020door,xu2022omni} adapts to a broader range of environments.
+A well-designed decentralized approach is less dependent on stable network connectivity.
+However, decentralized methods may only partially address the issue.
+Some approaches, such as \cite{xu2022omni,xu2020decentralized}, are considered decentralized due to the lack of a central node, yet they replicate the same computations across multiple robots.
+As the number of UAVs in a swarm increases, these methods are likely to encounter computational bottlenecks.
+Compared to these approaches, distributed CSLAM offers the advantage of reduced (but not cost-free) computational overhead per UAV, and enhanced privacy, as only partial information needs to be shared \cite{choudhary2017distributed}.
+The key advantage of distributed SLAM lies in its scalability, enabling applications in large-scale swarms.